Transround/NativerSDK/README.md

 Nativer SDK adds dynamic resource management functionality to any Android app so it can be translated to any language with Nativer service.

-If you would ilke to integrate Nativer SDK into your app please visit the [Nativer Developer Self Service site] (http://developer.nativer.com/) for further instructions.
+For detailed step-by-step instructions how to integrate Nativer SDK into your app please check our wiki about [How to integrate Nativer SDK](https://github.com/Transround/NativerSDK/wiki/How-to-integrate-Nativer-SDK).
+Then visit our [Nativer Developer Self Service site] (http://developer.nativer.com/) for further instructions.

 Usage (Gradle)